mmistretta/RHSummit2018Camel3ScaleLab/00-create-openshift-online-account/README.md

 ## Get OC Tools

-To login to your Open Shift instance from you machine you will need to install oc utils.
+To login to your Open Shift instance from your machine, you will need to install oc utils.

 You can do so from here
 https://access.redhat.com/downloads/content/293/ver=3.3/rhel---7/3.3/x86_64/product-software